 4. High-Performance Individuals

-WaveLight Plus InnovEyes and SILK are ideal for individuals who require superior performance, including sharp vision, enhanced contrast sensitivity, accurate depth perception, improved night vision, and minimal visual disturbances.
+WaveLight Plus InnovEyes, SILK, and CLEAR are ideal for individuals who require superior performance, including sharp vision, enhanced contrast sensitivity, accurate depth perception, improved night vision, and minimal visual disturbances.

 These procedures offer enhanced optical precision, dynamic mapping, and minimised aberration induction.